jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_4_Running_Jobs_with_SLURM.md

 $ bash testscript.sh
 ```

-OK, this feels familiar.
 The script prints Hello, waits 30 seconds, then prints world, then waits 30 seconds.

 To run jobs using SLURM, we take a typical `.sh` script and convert it to an `.sbatch` script.
 To turn a bash script into an sbatch script we just need to do a few things...